Hong Kong Braces For More Protests

 Millions of people took to the streets on the last two Sundays to voice their opposition to proposed legislation that would allow criminal suspects to be sent to mainland China for trial.
 Hongkongers fear that Beijing would use the extradition law as a political weapon to silence critics and dissidents, destroying the city’s cherished freedoms.

-Hong Kong’s top official, Chief Executive Carrie Lam, suspended the bill on Saturday after a June 9 march that organizers say was attended by a million people—but an estimated two million people still took to the streets on Sunday to call for her resignation and the bill’s full withdrawal.
+Lam suspended the bill on Saturday after a June 9 march that organizers say was attended by a million people—but an estimated two million people still took to the streets on Sunday to call for her resignation and the bill’s full withdrawal.

 Others turned out to mourn a man who plunged to his death Saturday night after unfurling an anti-extradition banner from the roof of a luxury mall.
 The man, surnamed Leung, is being hailed as a martyr to Hong Kong’s freedom movement.

 Lam called a press conference on Tuesday at which she made a public apology and took responsibility for the debacle.
 The city’s security secretary John Lee also apologized on Thursday morning for the division the legislation had wrought in Hong Kong.
-Police released several protesters without charge.
+Several protesters arrested by police after a June 12 protest turned violent were arrested without charge.

 The tense political climate meanwhile means that lawmakers dare not proceed with a bill that would criminalize abuse of China’s national anthem, which is widely jeered at local soccer matches.
 Discussion of the bill has been dropped, and debate over a much criticized land reclamation project—the most expensive infrastructure project ever proposed in the city—has likewise been postponed.